-To successfully complete the internship, interns are expected to meet the following requirements: 1) 1820 hours: The internship requires one year of full-time training to be completed in no less than 12 months.
-Interns must complete 1820 hours of supervised on-duty time during the internship year.
-Interns have the option of completing additional hours beyond the 1820 hours to meet certain states' licensing requirements.
-2) Psychological Assessment: Interns must complete a minimum of five assessment reports.
+To successfully complete the internship, psychologists-in-training are expected to meet the following requirements: 1) A minimum of 1820 hours: The internship requires one year of full-time training to be completed in no less than 12 months.
+Psychologists-in-training must complete a minimum of 1820 hours of supervised, on-duty time during the internship year.
+Psychologists-in-training have the option of completing additional hours beyond the 1820 hours to meet certain states' licensing requirements.
+2) Psychological Assessment: Psychologists-in-training must complete a minimum of five assessment reports.
 These assessments must be based on data integrated from multiple sources and must include written reports with diagnostic impressions and recommendations.
 Assessments based solely on interviews do not meet this requirement.
-3) Didactic Training: Interns are required to attend weekly Intern Seminars presented by department faculty members and are encouraged and often required to attend in-service conferences and other didactic presentations associated with their rotations.
-4) Case Presentations: In addition to informal case presentations made in supervision, interns are required to present one psychotherapy case and one assessment/diagnostic case as part of the Psychology Internship Case Seminar Series in order to demonstrate competency in these areas.
-5) Competence in Clinical Activities: EVALUATIONS- Goal for Intern Evaluations Done Prior to 12 Months (mid-year) All competency areas will be rated at a level of competence Intermediate (3) or higher.
+3) Didactic Training: Psychologists-in-training are required to attend weekly seminars presented by department faculty members and are encouraged and often required to attend in-service conferences and other didactic presentations associated with their rotations.
+4) Case Presentations: In addition to informal case presentations made in supervision, psychologists-in-training are required to present one psychotherapy case and one assessment/diagnostic case as part of the Psychology Internship Case Seminar Series in order to demonstrate competency in these areas.
+5)

+Competence in Clinical Activities: EVALUATIONS- Goal for Psychologist-in-Training Evaluations Done Prior to 12 Months (mid-year) All competency areas will be rated at a level of competence Intermediate (3) or higher.
 No competency areas will be rated with a score of 1- Needs Remedial Work or score of 2- Entry Level.
 If there is an area of competency with a score of 1 or 2, and immediate plan of correction is required in order to assist the trainee in progressing to a higher level of functioning.
-Goal for Intern Evaluation Done at 12 Months (end-of-year).
+Goal for Psychologist-in-Training Evaluation Done at 12 Months (endof-year).
 In order to graduate from internship all competency areas will be rated at a level of competence of Intermediate (3) or higher.
-No competency areas will be rated with a score of 1- Needs Remedial Work or score of 2-Entry Level; intern will not graduate with scores of 1 or 2.
-If an intern received o a score of 1 or 2 in the end-of-year evaluation a plan of correction will be discussed with the interns graduate program and could include; extension of internship to complete remedial work.
+No competency areas will be rated with a score of 1- Needs Remedial Work or score of 2- Entry Level; the psychologist-in-training will not graduate with scores of 1 or 2.
+If a psychologist-in-training received 0 a score of 1 or 2 in the end-of-year evaluation a plan of correction will be discussed with the psychologist-in-training's graduate program and could include extension of internship to complete remedial work.